PTUK's Complaint Procedures

 - Professional Conduct Hearing

-you call out of office hours please leave a message.
-We aim to respond within
+details.
+If you call out of office hours, please leave a message.
+We aim to respond within 48 hours.

 Mark your letter 'Highly Confidential and Urgent'.

-details of the services used including dates and number of sessions and any
+complaining about; details of the services used to include dates and number of sessions and any

 other relevant details - what has happened, as much information as possible.

 If the Chief Executive should not be available for any reason of illness or the like, the complaint

 will be passed on to the designated person in the Clinical Management Team

 Confidentiality and record keeping of complaints is key, complaints are of a sensitive nature, the